dimitrisAvgoustopoulos/react-pokedex-app/README.md

 ### ✨Features

-- Search for Pokémon by name
+- Search for Pokémon by name or type
 - View detailed information about each Pokémon, including abilities, stats, and moves
 - Filter Pokémon by displayed count and offset
 - Responsive design